Pinewood School, Los Altos

-Pinewood School is a private, non-sectarian college preparatory school in the affluent Silicon Valley communities of Los Altos and Los Altos Hills, in Santa Clara County, California.
+Pinewood School is a private, non-sectarian college preparatory school in the Silicon Valley communities of Los Altos and Los Altos Hills in Santa Clara County, California.
+The school was founded as an extracurricular center for performing arts.
+In the 1960s, it was renovated to become a full-time school.
+It consists of three campuses: Lower Campus, Middle Campus, and Upper Campus.
+The school is known for its performing arts and math courses, as well as many Track and Field events.

 History

-Founded in 1959, by Gwen Riches, the school began as an afternoon creative arts program.
-By 1964 enrollment had increased to 350 students, and the newly named Creative Workshop became established as a full-time private school.
+Founded in 1959 by Gwen Riches, the school began as an afternoon creative arts program.
+By 1964, enrollment had increased to 350 students, and the newly named Creative Workshop became established as a full-time private school.

 Pinewood is the sister school of Oakwood School, Morgan Hill, which was founded by Gwen Riches' eldest daughter and her husband.

 Academics

 Pinewood School is accredited by the Western Association of Schools and Colleges and is a member of the National Association of Independent Schools.